 You can do it too.

-In this 1-hour webinar, learn tested methods to manage self-exposure and exposure of others as you write your important story.
+Learn tested methods to manage self-exposure and exposure of others as you write your important story.
 Find out what successful memoirists have done to overcome fear of exposure and protect the privacy of others included in their story.
-I’ll tell you about the legalities concerning including people in your memoir and give you tips on how to make it work well for everyone.
+Get the facts about the legalities of including people in your memoir and tips on how to make it work well for everyone.